 Realize, however, that your love and support doesn’t mean you should act as a doormat to anything your friend does or says.
 Set boundaries on not hanging out when they use drugs.
 Explain how your friend’s addiction makes you feel.
 If you ignore their drug use, they won’t see any reason to overcome it.

 When talking with your friend, it’s important to keep your message clear and consistent.
-For instance, don’t discuss how your friend’s drug addiction worries you, then watch them partake in that activity.
-In doing so, you’ll send a confusing message that can complicate matters.
+For instance, don’t discuss how your friend’s drug addiction worries you and then watch them partake in that activity.
+In so doing, you’ll send a confusing message that can complicate matters.

 Additionally, be sure to steer clear from making accusations and criticizing.
 Rather than jump to conclusions, show empathy in their situation.
-Saying “you messed up” will only make your friend feel defensive.
+Being aggressive will only make your friend feel defensive.
 Instead, try using phrases like “I’m worried about your health” or “I noticed some difficult situations you’ve been facing lately.”

 Lecturing your friend on the negatives surrounding addiction will only increase their anxiety.
-Try, instead, talking about the benefits of treatment and living sober.
+Instead, try talking about the benefits of treatment and living sober.
 Offer to help research treatment options and various community resources available.

-Provide reassurance when they participate in counseling, support groups and other recovery services.
-Sometimes your friend may need a shoulder to lean on or an ear to listen.
+Provide reassurance when they participate in counseling, support groups, and other recovery services.
+Sometimes your friend may need a shoulder to lean on or an ear to whisper into.
 Taking an interest in their long-term recovery and sobriety plan will encourage them to keep going when times get tough.

 If your friend is ready to overcome their drug addiction, there are various treatment options available.
 As their friend, stand beside them during both the good and difficult times that treatment may bring.
 It can truly make all the difference in a person’s life.

-Recovering from a drug addiction takes time and commitment, but can be successful with a comprehensive treatment plan.
+Recovering from a drug addiction takes time and commitment; with a comprehensive treatment plan, success is possible.